Making music makes a community!

 Team Taiko is Grand Vision Foundation’s signature community engagement program for adult English Language Learners.
 We believe in creating unique opportunities for people to come together and engage in their community in a new way.

-In January through May of this year, 47 immigrant adult English as a Second Language students at the San Pedro Adult Learning Center site of the LAUSD Harbor Occupational Center took part in two eight-week sessions of Taiko drum instruction, led by professional teachers from LA Taiko Institute, and coordinated by Connie McCosker, Grand Vision’s Community Project Manager.
+In January through May 2016, 47 immigrant adult English as a Second Language students at the San Pedro Adult Learning Center site of the LAUSD Harbor Occupational Center took part in two eight-week sessions of Taiko drum instruction, led by professional teachers from LA Taiko Institute, and coordinated by Connie McCosker, Grand Vision’s Community Project Manager.

 Sessions were held directly following ESL classes, and attracted students primarily from Latin America with students also from Asia, the Middle East, and Europe.
 Students learned to hold bachi (Japanese drum sticks) and how to play rhythmic patterns on different types of taiko drums.
 Instructors taught through call and response and repetition, allowing students to let go of any self-consciousness or fear, as the thunderous sound of taiko playing in unison brought them strongly into the present moment as an ensemble.